ModShardTeam/ModShardLauncherTemplate/README.md

 ## How can I use it?

 #### Using Visual Studio:
 > TODO: include VS integration

+#### Using Jetbrains Rider

+1. Clone the repository
+2. In Rider, select `New Solution` and `More Templates`
+3. Select `Install Template` and select the Template.
+4. Hit Reload.
+The template should now be available under the `Other` category at the bottom.

 #### Using the CLI:
 1. Move into the `ModSources` folder